openstack/cinder/doc/source/configuration/block-storage/drivers/ibm-storwize-svc-driver.rst

 .. note::

-   If using FC, ensure that the compute nodes have FC connectivity to the Spectrum Virtualize family system.
+   If using FC, ensure that the compute nodes have FC connectivity to the Storage Virtualize family system.

 iSCSI CHAP authentication
 -------------------------

-If using iSCSI for data access and the ``storwize_svc_iscsi_chap_enabled`` is set to ``True``, the driver will associate randomly-generated CHAP secrets with all hosts on the Spectrum Virtualize family.
+If using iSCSI for data access and the ``storwize_svc_iscsi_chap_enabled`` is set to ``True``, the driver will associate randomly-generated CHAP secrets with all hosts on the Storage Virtualize family.
 The compute nodes use these secrets when creating iSCSI connections.